srikanthkakumanu/rapi/README.md

 JWT_SECRET="your_jwt_secret"

 # OpenTelemetry & Exporter Configuration
-NEW_RELIC_APP_NAME="rapi" # In development mode, "-dev" will be appended to this name.
+NEW_RELIC_APP_NAME="tapi" # In development mode, "-dev" will be appended to this name.
 NEW_RELIC_LICENSE_KEY="your_new_relic_license_key" # Enables New Relic exporter
 NEW_RELIC_OTLP_ENDPOINT="https://otlp.eu01.nr-data.net" # Optional: Use "https://otlp.nr-data.net" for US accounts.
 OTEL_EXPORTER_ZIPKIN_ENDPOINT="http://localhost:9411/api/v2/spans" # Enables Zipkin exporter